• Skip to primary navigation

 • Instructions

-Plantains are chopped into thick slabs and fried until slightly tender.
-After cooling for couple of minutes, these are smushed/ crushed down to make a thinner piece.
-The second frying makes them extra crunchy and absolutely delicious.
+The technique of making tostones involves frying thick slices of plantain until slightly firm.
+They are then cooled for a couple of minutes, then smushed/ crushed down to make a thinner piece.
+The second frying of these thinner slices makes tostone extra crunchy and absolutely delicious.

 There's a special tool used in Latin kitchens called a tostonera that is designed just for the smashing purpose.
 But I used my handy-dandy poori press for that and it worked great for me.